How to Use AWS Transfer Family to Replace and Scale SFTP Servers

 In the financial services domain, it’s a common architecture pattern to find shared services file servers that act as SFTP file server or FTP server.

 Because these financial applications are not always API driven, data exchange using flat files remains the standard way to share information between applications, even when some of them have been migrated to AWS.
 While these shared services are not part of the customer’s core applications, they must be migrated with the same level of service.

 The core application in this use case generates orders that need to be processed by various applications.
 If the data exchange process fails, this can lead to major issues for the business, such as delaying a launch or go-live date.
 It may also affect a customer’s overall migration success.

 In this post, we will discuss how DXC addressed migrating this type of server using AWS services like AWS Transfer Family, Amazon Simple Storage Service (Amazon S3), and Amazon Elastic File System (Amazon EFS).
 We’ll also provide a step-by-step explanation of the proposed solution.

-DXC Technology is an AWS Premier Consulting Partner and AWS Managed Service Provider (MSP) that helps clients harness the power of innovation.
+DXC Technology is an AWS Premier Tier Services Partner and AWS Managed Cloud Service Provider (MSP) that helps clients harness the power of innovation.
 DXC has AWS Competencies in Migration, SAP, and Internet of Things (IoT), and is a member of the AWS Well-Architected Partner Program.

 To perform a migration of this type, the usual approach is to “lift and shift” the existing solution on-premises, using a commodity server like an Amazon Elastic Compute Cloud (Amazon EC2) general purpose T2 or T3 instance with a virtualized SFTP server.